kestra-io/docs/content/blogs/2023-06-26-end-to-end-data-orchestration.md

 curl -o docker-compose.yml https://raw.githubusercontent.com/kestra-io/kestra/develop/docker-compose.yml
 ```

-Then, run `docker compose up -d` and [navigate to the UI](http://localhost:8080/).
+Then, run `docker compose up -d` and navigate to the UI under `http://localhost:8080/`.
 You can start [building your first flows](https://kestra.io/docs/getting-started) using the integrated code editor in the UI.

 The UI ships with Blueprints, which provide ready-to-use flow examples.
 For instance, you can use [the following Blueprint](https://demo.kestra.io/ui/blueprints/community/30) that combines all steps needed to orchestrate Airbyte, dbt, and Kestra: